RACCommunity/RACNest/Documents/3_search.md

 }
 ```

-Let's now have a look at the `SearchViewModel`, more specically to how we are building the [data source](https://github.com/RuiAAPeres/RACNest/blob/master/RACNest/ViewControllers/Search/DataSource/words.txt):
+Let's now have a look at the `SearchViewModel`, more specifically, to how we are building the [data source](https://github.com/RuiAAPeres/RACNest/blob/master/RACNest/ViewControllers/Search/DataSource/words.txt):

 ```
 static private func generateDataSource() -> SignalProducer<[String], NoError> {